-- 1. Vocational rehabilitation may be available to those who are eligible for services.
-Any person with a physical or mental disability who might be made employable through provision of certain services may be eligible for vocational rehabilitation services.
-Age is not a factor; however, services must be a part of a plan that leads to employment. - 2.
-If you believe vocational rehabilitation can assist you, you should report to the local office in your area upon discharge to begin the process. - 3.
+- 1. Vocational rehabilitation may be available to any person with a disability, physical or mental, who wants to work and can be made employable through provision of certain services.
+Age is not a factor; however, services must be a part of a plan that leads to employment.
+If you believe vocational rehabilitation can assist you, send a request slip for vocational rehabilitation services to your case manager. - 2.
 The Veterans Administration representative visits the facility on an as needed basis.
 If you feel you are entitled to benefits or have questions about them, send a request slip for veteran's services to your case manager.